 The philosopher Hannah Arendt provides an incisive account of work, labour and action.
 This week, we see how Arendt can help us think better about work.

 What is work?
 And how can we think better about work?
 Like many other things, we more or less know what work is when we don't think about it too hard.
 But when we try to think a bit more deeply, or a bit more systematically, it becomes harder to figure out.
-So in this lesson, we'll be looking at the philosopher Hannah Arendt, whose exploration of the vita activa, or “the active life”, is a useful way to start getting a handle on the role that work plays in human life.
+So in this piece, we'll be looking at the philosopher Hannah Arendt, whose exploration of the vita activa, or “the active life”, is a useful way to start getting a handle on the role that work plays in human life.

 Who was Hannah Arendt?